-We recently completed a very difficult single-vehicle collision case way up in Del Norte County, the northernmost county in California, and obtained what appears to be the largest reported result in a wrongful death or personal injury case in that very conservative jurisdiction.
+We completed a very difficult single-vehicle collision case way up in Del Norte County, the northernmost county in California, and obtained what appears to be the largest reported result in a wrongful death or personal injury case in that very conservative jurisdiction.

 The case involved two students at Humboldt State who were traveling northbound on Interstate 101, near the Redwood National and State Parks, on their way to Seattle for spring break.
 The day of the crash was extremely stormy, with lots of rain and high winds.
 As they were coming down a long, straight downhill stretch, the students suddenly encountered an alder tree, which had fallen on to the highway and was blocking part of their lane.
 The driver swerved to the right to avoid the tree, at which point his car lost control, slid off the road and struck a tree along the shoulder.

 The driver was killed instantly.
 The front seat passenger, his girlfriend, suffered a traumatic brain injury and was hospitalized for about a month.
 She received very little treatment after being released from the hospital, but continued to suffer from problems such as difficulty concentrating, memory loss, poor judgment and lack of inhibition.